ronmaccms/macadThesis24/README.md

   <li><strong>NVIDIA DeepONets</strong>: Further developed models to include 3D bracket stress analysis, multi-domain calculations, and geometric optimization using PINNs.</li>
 </ul>

-<p>Through over 80 hours of learning, testing, and certification in PINN simulations, the research is now focused on applying these techniques to improve real-time simulations of urban wind flow, enhancing the platform's predictive capabilities.</p>

 <div align="center">
   <img src="./path-to-your-uploaded-image.png" alt="Current Research Diagram" width="1000">
 </div>

-<p>This comprehensive approach, incorporating various neural network methods, will be critical in refining the final pedestrian wind assessment model.</p>

 <h3>Setting Up and Using WSL for CUDA-Enabled GPU Computing</h3>